edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

 ---
 **Note:** Last updated on May 1st, 2015

-With the <a href="https://www.vmware.com/support/vsphere6/doc/vsphere-esxi-vcenter-server-60-release-notes.html" target="_blank">release of vSphere 6</a>, the IPv6 capabilities of vSphere have greatly improved.
+With the [release of vSphere 6](https://www.vmware.com/support/vsphere6/doc/vsphere-esxi-vcenter-server-60-release-notes.html), the IPv6 capabilities of vSphere have greatly improved.
 In this post I want to provide an overview of these new capabilities for vSphere as well as NSX for vSphere (NSX-v).
 Together these two products are now able to form a decent virtual infrastructure layer, supporting many capabilities in IPv6.

 This IPv6-enabled virtual infrastructure in return can be the foundation for Horizon View, which also supports IPv6 since version 6.1.